egregoire23/ActorCriticMethodsRL/README.md

 # Actor-Critic Methods on Classic Gym Environments

-Actor-Critic methods are high-performing agents that combine the best aspects of simpler RL models.
-To demonstrate our reinforcement learning skills, my teammate and I built an actor-critic agent from scratch and evaluated it on the Cart Pole environment.
-We then upgraded the model to an A2C agent and tested its performance on the Lunar Lander and Bipedal Walker gymnasium environments.
+Actor-Critic methods are powerful reinforcement learning agents that combine the strengths of value-based and policy-based models.
+To demonstrate our reinforcement learning skills, my teammate and I built an Actor-Critic agent from scratch and evaluated it on the CartPole environment.
+We then enhanced the model into an A2C (Advantage Actor-Critic) agent using synchronous multi-threading and tested its performance on the LunarLander and BipedalWalker environments from Gymnasium.

 Skills:

-PyTorch, multi-threading, hyperparameter tuning, gradient ascent
+PyTorch, Multi-Threading, Hyperparameter Tuning, Gradient Ascent

 Environment:
 - Cart Pole from Gymnasium ([link](https://gymnasium.farama.org/environments/classic_control/cart_pole/))